 - Begin your researches into the history of families linked with the regiments.

 - Find out about the wives and children left to guard the Worcester Home Front during World War 2.

 Uncover the harsh conditions, disease and discipline endured by soldiers in the 19th century.

 We look forward to seeing you!

-The Worcestershire Soldier is run by the Mercian Regiment Museum (Worcestershire) Trust and we are a Registered Charity no 276510
+The Worcestershire Soldier is administered by the Mercian Regiment Museum (Worcestershire) Trust and we are a Registered Charity no 276510

 The Museum welcomes donations, however small.
 They are the lifeblood on which the Museum depends for its financial well-being.
 To make a one-off payment donate via our Paypal account.

 For more information about the Museum Trust please click here.